US Court of Appeals

 Click the Docket Search link.
 Enter your case number in the first box, click the Search button, then click on the case number.

 - I do not agree with the Court's decision on my case; what do I do next?

 You have 21 days (51 days if you are outside the United States, Puerto Rico, or the Virgin Islands)

 to file a motion for reconsideration.
-(See Rule 35.)
+(See the Court's Rules of Practice and Procedure, Rule 35.)
 If the Court makes a decision on your

 reconsideration motion and you do not agree with the decision, you have 60 days from the date the

 judgment is issued to file an appeal with the US Court of Appeals for the Federal Circuit.

 - What can an attorney do to improve pleadings?